atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/export-to-csv-from-psql.md

 ![Showing \copy running and the corresponding file that was created](/assets/images/learn-sql/extras/export/export_2.png)

 The file can also be saved elsewhere by entering a specific relative path.
-For example, if _‘/Desktop/\[Filename\].csv’_ is entered as the path, the file will be saved to the desktop.
+For example, if _'/Desktop/\[Filename\].csv'_ is entered as the path, the file will be saved to the desktop.

-Following the Relative Path in the command is the text _‘csv header;’_ This text does two things.
-The _‘csv’_ specifies that the data should be stored in the CSV format.
-Other possible formats are ‘text’ and ‘Binary.’
+Following the Relative Path in the command is the text _'csv header;'_ This text does two things.
+The _'csv'_ specifies that the data should be stored in the CSV format.
+Other possible formats are 'text' and 'Binary.'

-The _‘header’_ specifies that, when the data is copied to a csv file, the names of each column should be saved on the first line as shown here:
+The _'header'_ specifies that, when the data is copied to a csv file, the names of each column should be saved on the first line as shown here:

 ![comparing a csv with and without a header](/assets/images/learn-sql/extras/export/export_3.png)

 ### **The _COPY_ command**

 The _COPY_ command also requires the user to specify a Table/Query to copy.
 Unlike _\\copy_ however, the _COPY_ command requires an absolute path.
 The absolute path is .
 This is because _COPY_ is for copying a database from a server to another location on the same server; not to a client computer.
 The _\\! pwd_ is very useful for finding the absolute path if you do not know where to save the file.
-In order to save to the desktop using \\copy _‘Desktop/\[Filename\].csv’_ would be used.
-In order to do this with _COPY_, _‘/Users/\[Username\]/Desktop/\[Filename\].csv’_ would need to be used as shown below:
+In order to save to the desktop using \\copy _'Desktop/\[Filename\].csv'_ would be used.
+In order to do this with _COPY_, _'/Users/\[Username\]/Desktop/\[Filename\].csv'_ would need to be used as shown below:

 ![Shows using COPY to copy a csv file](/assets/images/learn-sql/extras/export/export_4.png)